wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.IV.4
 <p class=fip id=p4>
-4.&emsp;All material means that you accept as remedies for bodily ills are restatements of magic principles.
+4. All material means that you accept as remedies for bodily ills are restatements of magic principles.
 ²This is the first step in believing that the body makes its own illness.
 3It is a second misstep to attempt to heal it through non-creative agents.
 ⁴It does not follow, however, that the use of such agents for corrective purposes is evil.